An Augsburg Garrison Extension

 The Special Ammunition Site (SAS)

-This overview is intended to show the multi-facetted military history of the Lechfeld in connection with the Augsburg U.S. garrison.
-It was always inseparably connected with the industrial city of Augsburg and the garrison city of Augsburg.
-With the SAS closure in the summer of 1990 (end of the Cold War) the training area was only used by the 66th Military Intelligence Brigade/Group from Augsburg.
-From 1998 on the airfield and the kaserne installations were exclusively in the hands of the Bundeswehr.
-Schwabstadl Kaserne was demolished in 2013, in the meantime other no longer required airfield objects, too.
+This overview is intended to show the multi-facetted military history of the Lechfeld in connection with Augsburg’s U.S. garrison.
+It was always inseparably connected with the industrial as well as the garrison city of Augsburg.
+With the SAS closure at the latest by January 1991, only the training area was still used by the 66th Military Intelligence Group from Augsburg.
+In June 1998, the training area became the exclusive property of the Bundeswehr.
+The Schwabstadl Kaserne was demolished in 2013 as, by now, other no longer required airfield installations.

 View of the abandoned Lagerlechfeld Special Ammunition Site.
 (Photo: Bing Maps)